acrosman/SalesforceInvalidateEmail/README.md

 - Scan for Email Fields: It would be helpful to have a process that scans the org for email fields and adds custom metadata records for those fields to the system.
 - Un-Invalidate Fields: Adding `.invalid` is helpful.
 It would also be nice to easily remove it again under some conditions.

+Suggestions welcome.
+Please create a new [Issue](issues) and submit your ideas.